top of page

 Dementia Assessment

-A careful assessment of symptoms along with customised neuropsychological testing of your various cognitive functions is necessary for the accurate diagnosis of your condition.
+Careful assessment of symptoms with a neurologist combined with detailed neuro-psychological testing of your various cognitive functions is necessary for the accurate diagnosis of your condition.
 In most cases, specialised investigations involving MRI scanning of your brain to look for any alteration to your brain structure, or Positron Emission Tomography (PET) scanning of your brain to assess for any loss of cerebral function might also be required to confirm the diagnosis.

 Being given a diagnosis of Dementia will have a significant impact on a person and on their family.
 Understanding the nature of the condition, both from the perspective of the person suffering with the condition, and from the perspective of family members, is crucial in helping to provide the necessary long-term support so as to enable the person with Dementia to have the best quality of life possible.
 Enlisting the help of local services and supportive organisations like the Alzheimer's Society in this process can be invaluable.